 How Long Will It Take?

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

-After the procedure, you can expect the following:
+After the procedure, the staff will:

-The care team will show you how to use and care for the feeding tube.
+Show you how to use and care for the feeding tube.

 Call Your Doctor

-Call your doctor if any of these occur:
+Call your doctor if you are not getting better or any of these happen:

-Signs of infection, including fever and chills
+Signs of infection, such as fever and chills

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.